Codingmccodes/Umo-Commands-/README.md

 # Umo Commands

-Here are a list of commands relating to Umo Bot
+* Here are a list of commands relating to Umo Bot
+* Type help to get a short preview of all Commands, Type >help <command name> to get extended information about this one command.

 ## Music Plugin

 `>filter`